chicagopcdc/linkml-data-dictionary/README.md

 `gen-markdown --dir markdown_model_generated  data_ingestion_to_linkml/output_linkml_yaml/data_dictionary_spreadsheet_<SPREADSHEET_KEY>.yaml`

 This will take the yaml created from spreadsheet data with the given SPREADSHEET_KEY (ex.
 1k23ue9403), and create markdown files in the markdown_model_generated folder.

+## Viewing the markdown
+To view the markdown, make sure you have mkdocs installed (if not `pip install mkdocs`) and then run:
+`mkdocs serve`

+Then you can navigate to localhost:8000 to view the generated documentation.